probably 11th century

 C.T.
 Loo, New York Mr. and Mrs. Myron S. Falk, Jr. Collection, New York (Collection number 117); purchased from C.T.
 Loo, New York, in June 1950 HUAM purchased from J.J.
 Lally & Co., New York Christie’s, New York, Sale 9822, Lot 75

-11th-12th centuryChinesePerhaps Yaozhou ware: light gray stoneware with celadon glaze over carved decoration.
-Perhaps from the Yaozhou kilns, Tongchuan, Shaanxi province.
+Yaozhou ware: light gray stoneware with celadon glaze over carved decoration, the interior with vertical ribs trailed in white slip.
+From the Yaozhou kilns near Tongchuan, Shaanxi province.

-11th-12th centuryChineseYue ware: light gray stoneware with celadon glaze over incised, carved, and applique decoration.
-Probably from the Yue kilns at Shanglinhu, Zhejian province.
+11th-13th centuryChineseYue ware: light gray stoneware with celadon glaze over incised, carved, and applique decoration.
+From the Yue kilns at Shanglinhu, Zhejiang province.

 11th-12th centuryChinese